DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Clinically typical melanoma should be removed as soon as it can be arranged.
 The suspicious lesion should be excised completely with a 2 to 3 mm surgical margin.
 The diagnosis of melanoma should be confirmed by histological examination of the entire specimen.

 Management options for lesions in which the diagnosis is in doubt may include:

-Incisional biopsies are not recommended as they may miss a malignant focus within a benign lesion, and because early melanoma can be subtle histologically.
+Incisional biopsies are not recommended as they may miss a malignant focus within a benign lesion and because early melanoma can be subtle histologically.
 However, specialists may choose to biopsy some lesions such as a large benign-looking facial freckle prior to cryotherapy, or a clinically typical melanoma to plan definitive surgery.
-This requires a long incisional biopsy; punch biopsy is not adequate.
+This requires a long incisional biopsy; a punch biopsy is not adequate.
 The procedure itself does not alter prognosis.
 Expert shave biopsies (tangential excision) may be useful to obtain a larger surface area of a flat lesion without significant morbidity.

 Re-excision margins depend on the site of the lesion and its Breslow depth.
 There should be a clearance width and depth of 1 cm for all invasive tumours and deep to fascia.
 This may require a flap or graft repair to close the wound.
 Tissue-sparing Mohs micrographic surgery may be worthwhile for lentigo maligna melanoma, in which clinical margins are frequently unclear.

 |T4||Margin 2 to 3 cm|